EES-TUe/assignment-smart-grids-course/README.md

     else: # always immediately discharge the battery batt.consumption[time_step] = max(-house_load, batt.min)
 ```
 The first level is the household level, in this function a strategy can be implemented that holds for every individual household.
-The above code snippit shows a strategy where pv and ev consumption is always set the to the maximum and the heatpump consumption is set to its minimal value.
-Next, depending on the resulting total load on the house the battery is either charged or discharged.
+The above code snippit shows a strategy where depending on the resulting total load on the house the battery is either charged or discharged.

 ```python
 def pv_strategy(time_step : int, temperature_data : np.ndarray, renewable_share : np.ndarray,
                 pv : PVInstallation):
     pv.consumption[time_step] = pv.max
 ```
 The second level is on the level of individual DERs.
-The above example highligts a pv strategy where similar to the household strategy the consumption of pv is set to the maximum possible value.
+The above example highligts a pv strategy where the consumption of pv is set to the maximum possible value.

 ```python
 def neighborhood_strategy(time_step,